OOPSpam/blog/_posts/2024-09-13-hcaptcha-performance-analyses.md

 - Loss of revenue
 - Harm to your business reputation

 In our previous article we discussed [reCaptcha performance analysis](https://www.oopspam.com/blog/recaptcha-performance-analyses) and detailed how it affects the loading time of your website.
-In this article, however, we will focus on [hCaptcha](https://www.hcaptcha.com/), a privacy-friendly alternative to reCAPTCHA.
+In this article, however, we will focus on [hCaptcha](https://www.hcaptcha.com/), a privacy-friendly alternative to [reCAPTCHA](https://www.oopspam.com/blog/best-recaptcha-alternatives).
 They are almost identical in the way they work and are implemented.

-hCaptcha is a widely used alternative to reCAPTCHA.
+hCAPTCHA is a widely used alternative to reCAPTCHA.
 It is praised for its privacy-friendly approach and is not as invasive as reCAPTCHA.
 However, they both suffer from the same issues like accessibility, performance, and privacy (still).
 There are third-party services (such as 2Captcha) that can solve hCAPTCHA challenges for as little as 0.02 cents each.
 This is why people still get spam despite having hCAPTCHA.
 Not all spam bots use these workarounds, so hCAPTCHA still works for many.

 We will focus on the performance aspect.
 How hCAPTCHA slows down your website and what you can do about it.